deepakgudla/Go-Hub/Fundamentals/README.md

     return fmt.Sprint("no of overs played in a day in ", format), overs }
     ```

 ## Channels
 - permit communication between goroutines can be buffered or unbuffered.

+## Concurrency
+- In go concurrency is achieved using concurrency